List of 100 Bullets characters: Mr. Shepherd

-First appeared in issue #2.
+Mr. Shepherd first appeared in issue #2.
 An equally mysterious associate of Graves, Joseph Shepherd was a former Minuteman who became their trainer and liaison with the Trust when he was appointed as its Warlord.
 He was ordered by the Trust to eliminate the Minutemen, but instead worked with Graves to conceal six of the seven that were present at Atlantic City.
 His true loyalties remained unknown as he maintained his own agenda somewhere between that of Graves' and the Trust's.
 Vying with Graves for control of Dizzy Cordova, Shepherd was mortally wounded when Wylie activated her, but he managed to appoint Lono as his successor and entrust him with Loop's training before succumbing to death in the desert somewhere near Juarez.
 He also cited Dizzy specifically as the replacement for Milo Garret, which suggests that Milo's death may have been manipulated more intentionally than previously thought.

 In the "Tarantula" story arc, Mr. Shepherd's origin story revealed him to be a New York park basketball player who had served in Vietnam before being dishonorably discharged (it is implied for reasons to be related to his homosexuality).
 Agent Graves recruited Shepherd for the Minutemen after he was unable to prove Shepherd murdered a young man whom the story intimates had beaten another man into a coma.
 Graves was impressed by Shepherd after his own inability to prove the young man's guilt, as Shepherd seemed totally unrattled by any intimidation.
 Graves' decision to recruit Shepherd despite his homosexuality proved to be the last straw for Loop's father Curtis Hughes, who was excluded from the Minutemen because of his race, but had remained in service to Graves in the apparent hope that an exception would eventually be made if he proved himself capable and loyal.

 Will Slaughter

-First appeared in issue #87.
+Will Slaughter first appeared in issue #87.
 A retired Minuteman, Slaughter has been working as a contract killer in order to support his young wife and three girls.
 According to himself, his replacement as a Minuteman was someone he raised himself (a son or otherwise).
 He has recently been brought back into the activities of the Trust by Joan D'Arcy, following the elimination of three Trust heads within one week.
 He killed Mr. Rothstein on D'Arcy's orders, and later assassinated Vasco.
 He was next seen sneaking into Lono's room, and appeared ready to kill him, but Slaughter quietly walked away when he overheard Lono's phone conversation with the remaining Minutemen.
 Slaughter was revealed to be the father of Victor Ray in issue #100, and is seen leaving the Medici estate with Victor and Loop Hughes during the climactic melee.